 I remember one morning going to Safeway with my mom as a preschooler.
-The cashier had long blonde hair down to her waist like a princess and I tapped my mom to bend down, push her short brown permed hair aside and whisper in her ear, “Mom, she’s so beautiful.”
+The cashier had long blonde hair down to her waist like a princess.
+I tapped my mom to bend down, pushed her short brown permed hair aside and whisper in her ear, “Mom, she’s so beautiful.”

 Then, to my horror my face burned hot with embarrassment as my mom TOLD her what I had said.
 I was livid and felt betrayed.
 How could she embarrass me like that?
-And my mom smiled and simply said that it’s kind to tell people the nice things we think about them, and my comment probably made her day.
+And my mom smiled and simply said that it’s kind to tell people the nice things we think about them.
+Adding that my comment probably made her day.

 There isn’t a day now that I don’t tell people the good I see in them.
 In fact, for many years now every yoga class I teach I ask for guidance to be a lamp to show my students the goodness and beauty that they are.
 True story.